Climate Change 2017

 Session Two | Climate Change and Financial Markets

-- What are the most significant systemic climate risks and how can these be managed effectively?
+- What are the most significant systemic climate risks and how these can be managed effectively?

 - What are the implications of the TCFD’s recommendations and how should these be taken forward?